bihealth/reev/docs/index.rst

     - ClinVar variant information
     - gnomAD population frequency
     - UCSC 100 vertebrate conservation
-    - semi-automated ACMG classification from InterVar
+    - semi-automated ACMG classification from InterVar\ :footcite:p:`Li:2017`
     - link-out to external resources and tools
     - query the GA4GH beacon network for the variant
     - query the VariantValidator API for the variant